Lora-net/sx1302_spi_usb_bridge/readme.md

 ## Compiler & IDE

-This project has been developp with [STM32CubeIDE](https://www.st.com/en/development-tools/stm32cubeide.html) (Version: 1.2.0)
+This project has been developed with [STM32CubeIDE](https://www.st.com/en/development-tools/stm32cubeide.html) (Version: 1.2.0)

 This IDE includes everything that is required to compile & debug the project on the µC.